yth345/nslab-spring-2022/README.md

 # [nslab] Spring-2022 Special Topics

-This is my first semester of Special Topic in NTU Network and Systems Lab aiming to exploring Twitch's CDN.
+This is my first semester of Special Project in NTU Network and Systems Lab aiming to exploring Twitch's CDN.
 I spent the first half semester reading background papers, and spent the second half learning to use tcpdump and access databases.

 ## 1. Schedule